We take a look at the best ways of handling procedures where a customer wants to escalate a call.

 “I suggest informing the customer that a manager will call them back in the next few minutes.
 But the key thing here is that you keep your promise!
 You must keep this promise in order to begin to rebuild the caller’s trust in your business and make it clear to them caller that you have called them back.”

 “Once again, this helps to disarm the caller and creates a more cooperative environment to resolve the matter.”

 By doing this, the contact centre conveys that the matter is being handled with a great degree of seriousness and helps to rebuild trust with the customer.

-What Else Can the Contact Centre Do?
+What other Procedures Can the Contact Centre Do?

 So, what many contact centres decide to do is create an escalated call team made up of experienced and high-level advisors, who make the call-backs instead.